 Kathleen Kennedy adores the dramatic potential of the classroom, and attempts to link familiar elements of pop culture with premodern literature, so that her students are not coming into classes where arcane information will be revealed, but where they will learn to look at what they already know in a new way, and develop and strengthen skills both old and new.

 When Kathleen Kennedy is not in class or working on her own research, often she can be found lurking in coffeeshops.
 She can almost always be found online.

 Selected Recent Publications

-(Under contract) The Courtly and Commercial Art of the Wycliffite Bible.
+(Forthcoming), The Courtly and Commercial Art of the Wycliffite Bible.
 Medieval Church Studies.
 Turnhout: Brepols, 2014.